US Vaccinations Ramp Up As 2nd COVID-19 Shot Nears - The Yeshiva World

 The federal government is planning hundreds more shipments through the weekend.

-“We’re starting our drumbeat of continuous execution of vaccine as it is available,” said Army Gen. Gustave Perna, chief operating officer for the government’s Operation Warp Speed.
-“We package and we deliver.
-It is a constant flow of available vaccine.”

 Shots for nursing home residents won’t start in most states until next week, when some 1,100 facilities are set to begin vaccinations.
-Perna and other officials reiterated their projection that 20 million Americans will be able to get their first shots by the end of December, and 30 million more in January.
+Government officials project that 20 million Americans will be able to get their first shots by the end of December, and 30 million more in January.

 That projection assumes swift authorization of the Moderna vaccine, which also requires two shots for full protection.
 The U.S. government has purchased 100 million doses of the Pfizer-BioNTech vaccine and orders for 200 million doses of the Moderna serum.
 Assuming no manufacturing or distribution delays, that would be enough to vaccinate 150 million Americans by mid-2021.